SwissLife-OSS/snapshooter/README.md

 _Snapshooter_ is a flexible snapshot testing tool to simplify the result validation in your unit tests in .Net.
 It is based on the idea of [Jest Snapshot Testing](https://jestjs.io/docs/en/snapshot-testing/).

+To get more detailed information about Snapshooter, go to the [Snapshooter Docs](https://swisslife-oss.github.io/snapshooter/docs/introduction)

 ## Getting Started

 At the moment _Snapshooter_ only supports the Xunit test framework.